Degra02/EnGino/README.md

 ## TODO
 - [ ] Calculate correct energy loss at collision.
 - [x] Implement [Sweep and Prune](https://en.wikipedia.org/wiki/Sweep_and_prune) algorithm for object collision detection.
-Now the engine is able to sustain stable 60-fps in real-time rendering up to 1000 object (before 300 was the limit).
+Now the engine is able to sustain stable 60-fps in real-time rendering up to 1000 objects (before 300 was the limit).
 - [ ] Add different object types and the respective object collision.
 - [ ] Implement total energy level.
 - [ ] Implement rotational objects and fixed objects.